 A: For the current cycle, the amount to be made available is contingent upon Congressional appropriation.
-It is anticipated that enough funding will be made available to fund as many as 20 vouchers for each fiscal year.
+It is anticipated that a funding level of approximately \$4M - \$5M will be available each fiscal year.

 Q: What is a voucher, and how much will each voucher be worth?